Agriculture

 Different Type of Roses - Polyantha Rose

-Polyantha rose is a low-maintenance variety of roses that aren’t easily infected by diseases.
-This variety originated from the crossbreeding between two East Asian species, Rosa chinensis and Rosa multifloral.
-They are short plants that develop average tiny blooms of 2.5 cm or 1-inch diameter.
-They offer a stunning site when planted along hedges or in a line of pots.
+Polyantha rose is a low-maintenance variety that isn’t easily infected by disease.
+This variety originated from the crossbreeding between two East Asian species, Rosa chinensis and Rosa multiflora.
+They are short plants that produce small, average blooms measuring 2.5 cm (1 inch) across.
+They offer a stunning sight when planted along hedges or in a line of pots.
 They provide an eye-catching view of your garden with shades of pink, red, and white.
-The popular varieties of Polyantha roses are Fairy Rose, Pink Spray, Rashmi, Sneezy, and many others.
+Popular Polyantha rose varieties include Fairy Rose, Pink Spray, Rashmi, Sneezy, and many others.

 Floribunda Rose